Updating the pages on this blog. That’s meant writing a new account of Dumuzi, which comes out next spring.

-Asemic translation makes meaning a mutual creation of author, translator, audience.
+Asemic translation makes meaning a mutual creation even more than usual of author, translator, audience.
 Here be monsters, but whose monsters be they?
 Would I have found them in the text, if they weren’t also in me, to be found?
 Would a viewer find them who wasn’t able to finish them?
 It’s easy to demonize Trump, I do it hourly.
-Harder to say we belong, all us Americans, to the body that made him.
+Harder to say we belong to the body that made him.

 This project uses the indeterminacies of asemic writing and a somewhat aleatory practice to touch on our complicity in the mess we’re in.
-The academy gives us terms for that mess, “patriarchy,” “institutional racism,” but these have hardened, are by now, for so many, sites of shame and recrimination.
-There’s not much play in them, not much space for the insight they wanted, when they were first conceived, to incite.
+The academy has terms for that mess, “patriarchy,” “institutional racism,” but those term have hardened some by now, become preconceived notions, and, for many, sites of shame and recrimination.

-The concepts in play here are the six paramitas of Mahayana Buddhist practice: generosity, morality, patience, energy, concentration, wisdom.
+The notions I’m working from are the paramitas of Mahayana Buddhist practice: generosity, morality, patience, energy, concentration, wisdom.
 Any asshole, no matter how stupid, destructive, beyond remedy, or you-know-who world-powerful, has these perfections, intrinsically.
 This project starts from that premise, though I too find it hard to swallow.